ivmai/bdwgc/doc/gcdescr.md

 ## Thread-local allocation

-If thread-local allocation is enabled, the collector keeps separate arrays of free lists for each thread.
-Thread-local allocation is currently only supported on a few platforms.
+If thread-local allocation is enabled (which is true in the default configuration for most supported platforms), the collector keeps separate arrays of free lists for each thread.

 The free list arrays associated with each thread are only used to satisfy requests for objects that are both very small, and belong to one of a small number of well-known kinds.
-These currently include _normal_ and pointer-free objects.
-Depending on the configuration, _gcj_ objects may also be included.
+These include _normal_, pointer-free, _gcj_ and _disclaim_ objects.

 Thread-local free list entries contain either a pointer to the first element of a free list, or they contain a counter of the number of allocation granules, corresponding to objects of this size, allocated so far.
 Initially they contain the value one, i.e. a small counter value.

-Thread-local allocation allocates directly through the global allocator, if the object is of a size or kind not covered by the local free lists.
+Thread-local allocation goes directly through the global allocator if the object is of a size or kind not covered by the local free lists.

 If there is an appropriate local free list, the allocator checks whether it contains a sufficiently small counter value.
-If so, the counter is simply incremented by the counter value, and the global allocator is used.
+If so, the counter is simply incremented by a value, and the global allocator is used.
 In this way, the initial few allocations of a given size bypass the local allocator.
 A thread that only allocates a handful of objects of a given size will not build up its own free list for that size.
 This avoids wasting space for unpopular objects sizes or kinds.